UmaruMG/Rewify/README.md

 ## Notes

+-   This extension is a fork of [MrBeastify-Youtube][Fork].

 -   This extension should be compatible with any Firefox / Chromium based browser.

 -   This extension was inspired by **[Unnecessary Inventions][UI YouTube]** and his **[Website][UI Website]**.

--   This extension is unofficial and not affiliated with MrBeast or YouTube.
+-   This extension is unofficial and not affiliated with Rewinside or YouTube.

 <!----------------------------------------------------------------------------->